 Use your competitors to your advantage

 Check out popular marketplaces for similar product listings.
-For example, if you sell blankets you might want to look at Top Selling Blankets on Amazon to compare keywords.
+For example, if you sell blankets, you might want to look at Top Selling Blankets on Amazon to compare keywords.
 Look for additional long-tail keywords that you can add to your product pages.
-The keywords Amazon suggests tend to be very targeted, which to your advantage tend to convert better than short keywords.
+Amazon keywords tend to be very targeted, which, in this case, converts better than short keywords.

 Wikipedia organizes things by keywords and categories.
-Enter a keyword that describes a product or category that you sell and look for keywords that you can add to your descriptions.
+Enter a keyword that describes a product or tyepe that you sell and look for keywords that you can add to your descriptions.